marwan475/Qemu-Beagle/README.md

 the linaro qemu for is located at https://git.linaro.org/qemu/qemu-linaro.git

-*note this is an old repo meaning python 2 is required to be able to build it, you may have to build python2 yourself or give
+*note this is an old repo meaning python 2 is required to be able to build it, you may have to build python2 yourself

 ```sh
 wget https://www.python.org/ftp/python/2.7.18/Python-2.7.18.tgz